lrakhman/parkstorm/README.md

 ###How to setup the database

-Notice  ``db/fixtures/the_business.sql``.
-The data in this file needs to be added to the postgres database for the application.

-**NOTE: Unfortunately, you cannot copy multiple lines from this file at a time -- the terminal doesn't like it.**

 ####The very first time you need the database, set up PostGIS:
 [PostGIS](http://postgis.net/) extends Postgres so that it can include geospatial data that can then be queried.